#445 - Colin, Carras and A Big Frozen Bag of Mince

 And more importantly, they could be swiftly pulled in position from a lying position on the spare racking behind, creating our own little cardboard priest holes.

-Through a code of silence and an agreement of no more than an hour's cap each,
+Through a code of silence and an agreement of no more than ours

 we successfully stayed undiscovered for the rest of the summer.

-I like to think of the team of students and temps they brought in the 2000, discovering our inside man-style hideaways and tribute to our 80s slacking forefathers.
+I like to think of the team of students and temps they brought in the 2000s, discovering our inside man-style hideaways and tribute to our 80s-slacking forefathers.

-I think the warehouse is a travel lodge now and tell you a successful, if reactionary, true crime podcast called One Sober Man Solving Crime Properly.
+I think the warehouse is a travel lodge now and Terry had a successful, if reactionary, true crime podcast called One Sober Man Solving Crime Properly.
+Love the pod.

 Yeah.